boilerrat/awesome-decentralized-autonomous-organizations/README.md

 ## Gaming DAOs

+- [GuildFi](https://guildfi.com/) - GuildFi aspires to create an interconnected ecosystem of games, NFTs, and communities, to maximize players' benefits and enable interoperability across the metaverse.
 - [Illuvium](https://www.illuvium.io/) - The genesis of the Illuvium project was a desire to make a collectible NFT game that was open, transparent, and governed by the community.
+- [Merit Circle](https://meritcircle.io/) - Merit Circle DAO is an ever-evolving digital ecosystem built by a global community to ensure the future of gaming.
 - [Tollan Worlds](https://tollan.io/) - Pixel 2D MMORPG owned by its players
 - [Treasure DAO](https://treasure.lol/) -  a decentralized network of games and communities connected through imagination, $MAGIC, and NFTs.